sonjiku/shellmark/README.md

-### shellmarks is a shell script that allows you to save and jump to commonly used directories.
-Now supports tab completion.
+### shellmark is a POSIX shell script that allows you to save and jump to commonly used directories. ~~Now supports tab completion~~.

 ## Install